South Carolina's 2nd congressional district

 Since 1965 the 2nd district has been held by the Republican Party, coinciding with the late 20th-century realignment of political parties in the South.
 In the decades after the Civil War and before disenfranchisement in 1895 under the new state constitution, members of the Republican Party in South Carolina and the South were mostly African Americans, including many freedmen enfranchised due to Republican support for amendments for emancipation, citizenship and the franchise.
 After white Democrats regained control of state governments across the South, in the late 19th century, they passed new constitutions from 1890 to 1908 to disenfranchise blacks, excluding them totally from the political process.
 The Republican Party was crippled in the region and nearly comatose.

 As a result of the Civil Rights Movement, Congress passed the Voting Rights Act of 1965, which provided for federal enforcement of blacks' constitutional rights.
 That year, the 2nd district's second-term Democratic congressman, Albert Watson, resigned, then ran as a Republican in the ensuing special election and won, becoming the first Republican to represent South Carolina in the House since Reconstruction.

 However, the district had begun shedding its Yellow Dog Democrat roots before then.
-Some of the old-line Democrats began splitting their tickets as early as the 1940s, and some counties in the district haven't supported the official Democratic candidate for president since the 1950s.
+Some of the old-line Democrats began splitting their tickets as early as the 1940s.
+Lexington County has not supported the official Democratic candidate for president since 1944, and Aiken County not since 1952.
 The district swung hard to Strom Thurmond during his third-party bid for president in 1948, and gave an equally massive margin to Barry Goldwater in 1964.
 Since 1964, Jimmy Carter has been the only Democrat to come close to carrying it.
 However, conservative Democrats held most local offices well into the 1980s.

 Watson gave up the seat to run for governor in 1970.
 His successor, state senator Floyd Spence, held the seat for more than 30 years.
 He was chairman of the House Armed Services Committee from 1995 to 2001, and died a few months after being elected to a 16th term.
 He was succeeded in a special election by one of his former aides, state senator Joe Wilson.